Vector35/binaryninja-api/docs/guide/index.md

 ## Loading PDBs

-Binary Ninja supports loading PDB files through a built in PDB loader.
+Binary Ninja supports loading PDB files through a built-in PDB loader.
 It will automatically search for a corresponding PDB file whenever you load a Windows executable or library that was compiled with a PDB.
-The PDB loader will search a variety of places for PDBs, in the following order, if the files exist and match the guid in the analyzed file:
+The PDB loader will search a variety of places for PDBs, in the following order, if the files exist and match the GUID in the analyzed file:

 1. Look in symbol servers defined in the `_NT_SYMBOL_PATH` environment variable, as defined by [Microsoft's documentation](https://learn.microsoft.com/en-us/windows/win32/debug/using-symsrv).
 2. Look for the file at the path specified in the loaded binary.
 E.g. when `C:\Users\foo\foo.exe` was compiled, it stored `C:\Users\foo\foo.pdb` as metadata inside `foo.exe`, so `C:\Users\foo\foo.pdb` will be loaded if it exists (and matches the guid).
 3. Look in the same directory as the opened file/bndb (e.g. If you have opened `C:\foo.exe` or `C:\foo.bndb`, the PDB plugin looks for `C:\foo.pdb`)
 4. Look in the local symbol store.
 This is the directory specified by `pdb.files.localStoreAbsolute` in the settings, if it exists.
 Otherwise, this is a folder relative to the Binary Ninja user directory, specified by the `pdb.files.localStoreRelative` setting (and possibly the `BN_USER_DIRECTORY` environment variable).
 This directory has the structure `<symbol store>\foo.pdb\<guid>\foo.pdb`, equivalent to a regular symbol server.
 5. Attempt to connect and download the PDB from the list of symbol servers specified in setting `pdb.files.symbolServerList`, in order.